2013 Annual Science Report

 Biosignatures in Extraterrestrial Settings

-4.1.1 Research by Kasting and collaborators shows H2 may explain early warm Mars.
-Collaboration with VPL and collaborator Haqq-Misra, and graduate student Ramirez.
+4.1.1 Research by Kasting and collaborators shows SO2 is likely to be inadequate to explain early warm Mars.
+Collaboration with VPL, postdoctoral researcher Kopparapu and graduate student Ramirez.
+Details now reported in “Biosignatures in Ancient Rocks”

 4.1.2 Continued research by Ohmoto and collaborators of early CH4 in the atmosphere of terrestrial planets and role of volcanoes in CO2 outgassing.
 Details now reported in “Biosignatures in Ancient Rocks”

-4.3 Sigurdsson and collaborators in the Center for Exoplanets and Habitable Worlds continued research on extrasolar planets: graduate student Rachel Worth continued project on radial transport in the solar system in collaboration with Sigurdsson and House.
-Pathfinder near infrared spectrograph operated at HET telescope, U-Ne calibration for near IR and implementation of NIST supplied lasercomb operated and cross-calibrated.
+Sigurdsson and collaborators in the Center for Exoplanets and Habitable Worlds continued research on exoplanets and with graduate student Rachel Worth continued project on radial transport in the solar system in collaboration with Prof. House.

 PROJECT INVESTIGATORS:Christopher House